 - innovative and digital forms of cooperation that deal creatively with the challenges of the current pandemic situation and show possible solutions for future international cooperation.

-Qualifying expenses include but are not limited to travel and accommodation, equipment costs, organizational costs, personnel costs (student assistants, extension of existing employment contracts).
+Qualifying expenses include but are not limited to travel and accommodation, equipment costs, organizational costs, personnel costs (student assistants).
 Hospitality expenses do not qualify.